fisico-alienado/react-tres-en-raya/README.md

   };
 #+END_SRC

-Then change the =handleClick= in =Game= since the return value of =calculateWinner= has been modified:
+Then change the `handleClick` in `Game` since the return value of `calculateWinner` has been modified:

 #+BEGIN_SRC js
   handleClick(i) {